THANK YOU TO ALL OF OUR SPONSORS!

 Book now- email@example.com

 Featured Preview of "The 'Occupied' Vacant."
 Fires with Entrapment in Vacant, Abandoned, and Hazardous Buildings, Presented by Brian Butler, City of Trenton NJ and Xavier Ricci, City of Stockton CA. Firehouse World March 25th-28th, 2019.
 Also catch Brian and Xavier on Wednesday and Thursday presenting "Elevators, Trains and Target Hazard Automobiles" Sizing up Transportation Machinery and Truck Company Ops "VES" Visit www.firehouseworld for more.

 By Brian Butler and Mark Gregory: September 2019 issue of Fire Engineering.
 "Elevators, Trains.
 Automobiles" Passenger Occupied Transportation Machinery.

-December 2019 issue of Fire Engineering.
+By Brian Butler December 202 issue of Fire Engineering Magazine.

 There's more than one way to fight a fire, supply water, perform a rescue.
 Remember, you're always being filmed and uploaded for all to see.

 Click below to read this post on the Urban Fire Training blog.